-The impact of water damage can leave irreparable destruction of property and lead to costly fees.
+The impact of water damage clean up can leave irreparable destruction of property and lead to costly fees.
 It also requires a quick solution to remedy the effects it has and prevent further damage from occurring.

 In this blog, we explain exactly what water damage is before answering questions around how long it could take to show, how to identify new and old water damage, how long it could take to dry out and what you should do if you experience it yourself.